s-r-e-e-r-a-j/PortEye/README.md

 - Detects and displays open and closed ports.
 - Lightweight and portable, requiring no additional dependencies beyond Bash.
 - Timeout functionality to avoid hanging on unresponsive ports.
-- Informative banner with attribution and GitHub link.
   ## Installation
 1. **Clone the Repository**
 ```bash